linaGirl/request-rate-limiter/README.md

 #### API Using your own request implementation

-You only have to pass a callback to the request method, it gets executed as soon as the request can be sent.
-Your callback gets two parameters passed to it, the first is the error object, the second is a function that can be called when the rate limiter should back off for a certain time. if the backoff function is called the same callback is called again later when the remote api accepts requests again.
+You only have to pass a callback to the request method, it gets executed as soon as the request should be sent.
+Your callback gets two parameters passed to it, the first is the error object, the second is a function that can be called when the rate limiter should back off for a certain amount of time.
+If the backoff function is called the same callback is called again later when the remote api accepts requests again.

 Execute a request using callbacks